In every neighborhood, there’s always that one neighbor…

 Should you open the hive and find sections of comb covered in webbing, the best way to deal with that is to cut out the affected area.
 You are likely to find lots of larvae still living in all that mess.

 Wax moth eggs are very small and difficult to see.
-As a precaution, it is best to freeze drawn out comb before you store it.
+As a precaution, it is best to freeze the drawn-out comb before you store it.

 In order to kill the eggs, they must be exposed to temperatures of about 20°F for at least four and a half hours, or 5°F for two hours.
 It’s important that your timer only begins when the temperature of the comb drops to the specified level, not when you insert the frames into the freezer.